shodiqimamp/MidTerm/README.md

     }' http://localhost:3000/api/videos/:videoId/comments
   ```
   * Get all data Comments Video from Database with this API link `http://localhost:3000/api/videos/:videoId/comments` on your browser or postman.
-  * Get specific data Videos by Id from Database with this API link `http://localhost:3000/api/videos/:videoId` on your browser or postman and dont forget to change param `:videoId`.
+  * Get specific data Video by Id from Database with this API link `http://localhost:3000/api/videos/:videoId` on your browser or postman and dont forget to change param `:videoId`.